 Crust

 The French had only begun to appreciate a good crust on bread at the end of the seventeenth century.
-Now it was so established quality that one series of tests determined the ratio of crust to crumb on different popular kinds of bread.
+Now it was so established a quality that one series of tests determined the ratio of crust to crumb on different popular kinds of bread.
 Most now contained from a quarter to a third crust; the smallest jockos (much like short baguettes) were almost half crust.

-change in taste had a linguistic impact as the word croustillant (literally, “crusty”, but with far more sensual connotations in French) became common, applied not only to baked goods, but naughty stories and pretty women.
+This change in taste had a linguistic impact as the word croustillant (literally, “crusty”, but with far more sensual connotations in French) became common, applied not only to baked goods, but naughty stories and pretty women.

 Evolutions